wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 Post date|`post_date`
 Post thumbnail|`_thumbnail_id`

-With this method, you're able to set the label for post fields, or change settings (even field type) for them easily using any Meta Box [field settings](/field-settings).
+With this method, you're able to set the label for post fields, or change settings (even field type) for them easily using any [field settings](/creating-fields-with-code/#field-settings).

 ## Validation